johnatomize/botbowl_rust/README.md

 ### Other things (in order of priority)

 - Prayers to Nuffle:
-	- so far only trapdoor implemented
+	- so far trapdoor, Stiletto, IronMan and KnuckleDusters implemented

 - Watch a recording in terminal
 - MCTS example bot (includes a gamestate hash)